 The Cheap Option: Gili Breeze

 Although Gili Breeze is labeled under the cheap option, don’t be fooled.
 The actual amount of value you are getting for your money is crazy.
 Gili Breeze is nestled in the middle of the island surrounded by coconut plantations.
-It only takes 7minutes on foot to go to the beach in either direction.
+It only takes 6 minutes on foot to reach the southern beach.
 The resort provides an ideal accommodation for your Gili Trawangan holiday at a very affordable price without feeling like your skimping out on anything.
-You can book an affordable private bungalow for your stay, but I would rather recommend getting your hands on a private villa.
-For a minimal price jump, you’ll get your own small villa with its own private pool.
-For larger crowds, you can even book larger villas which can accompany up to 4 guests.
-Oh, and did I mention the villas are absolutely gorgeous in a rustic island kind of way.

 The Middle Option: La Cocoteraie Ecolodge

 If being eco-friendly is your thing while still enjoying a unique and modern accommodation, then you might want to consider La Cocoteraeie Ecolodge.
 For people looking for a glamping experience, La Cocoteraie offers air-conditioned units with a private terrace overlooking the garden area.
 Every unit is equipped with hot and cold shower facilities, private bathroom and mosquito nets.
 A unique place that’s well worth experiencing in Gili T.